Mutual Information Optimization for SIM-Based Holographic MIMO Systems: Abstract

 \section{Abstract}

 In the context of emerging \ac{SIM}-based \ac{HMIMO} systems, a fundamental problem is to study the \ac{MI} between transmitted and received signals to establish their capacity.
 However, direct optimization or analytical evaluation of the MI, particularly for discrete signaling, is often intractable.
 To address this challenge, we adopt the channel \ac{CR} as an alternative optimization metric for the \ac{MI} maximization.
-In this regard, we propose an \ac{APGM}, which optimizes the \ac{CR} of a \ac{SIM}-based \ac{HMIMO} system by adjusting signal precoding and the phase shifts across the transmit and receive \acp{SIM} in a layer-by-layer basis.
-Simulation results indicate that the proposed algorithm significantly enhances the CR, achieving substantial gains proportional to those observed for the corresponding MI.
+In this regard, we propose an \ac{APGM}, which optimizes the \ac{CR} of a \ac{SIM}-based \ac{HMIMO} system by adjusting signal precoding and the phase shifts across the transmit and receive \acp{SIM} on a layer-by-layer basis.
+Simulation results indicate that the proposed algorithm significantly enhances the CR, achieving substantial gains, compared to the case with random SIM phase shifts, that are proportional to those observed for the corresponding MI.
 This justifies the effectiveness of using the channel \ac{CR} for the \ac{MI} optimization.
 Moreover, we demonstrate that the integration of digital precoding, even on a modest scale, has a significant impact on the ultimate performance of SIM-aided systems. \acresetall{}